 Ed Lin is the author of several books and is an all-around standup kinda guy.
 Waylaid and This Is a Bust were both published by Kaya Press in 2002 and 2007, respectively, and both were widely praised.
 Both also won the Members’ Choice Awards in the Asian American Literary Awards.
 His third book, Snakes Can’t Run, was published by Minotaur Books in April 2010; it was loved by many and also won an Asian American Literary Award, and was followed by in One Red Bastard 2012 and Ghost Month in 2014.
 Lin, who is of Taiwanese and Chinese descent, is the first author to win three Asian American Literary Awards.

-Lin's new novel is Ghost Month.
+Lin's latest novel is Incensed.

 The Page 69 Test: Snakes Can't Run.